sevagh/freemusicdemixer.com/web/_posts/2025-04-01-Mobile-now-supported.md

 {% include admonitions.html
     type="tip"
     title="Mobile devices can be powerful! 🔥"
     content="Modern phones and tablets can have 4+ GB of RAM and multicore processors.
-Our website is best experienced on a desktop or laptop computer, but give it a shot!"
+Our website is best experienced on a desktop or laptop computer, but try it out on your mobile devices today!
+You may be pleasantly surprised."
 %}

 The screenshots below are from my Google Pixel 7, demixing a 20-second clip ("Shimmy Shimmy Ya" by Ol' Dirty Bastard):